soyhyoj/soyhyoj/README.md

 <!--
 **soyhyoj/soyhyoj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 🔭 Former lab geek who used to study how the brain works.
-Currently, I’m looking for behavioral patterns to analyze.
+Currently, looking for behavioral patterns to analyze.

 :pencil2: Mostly in Python.